Uncle Tom's Children: Big Boy Leaves Home

-"Big Boy Leaves Home" is the story of Big Boy, a young black whose youthful excursion goes horribly wrong.
+"Big Boy Leaves Home" is the story of Big Boy, a young black boy whose youthful excursion goes horribly wrong.
 Big Boy and his friends, Bobo, Lester, and Buck decide to go to the local swimming hole, which is owned by a white man who does not allow black people to swim there.
 Despite their initial reservations, they strip naked and proceed to play in the water.
 When a white woman comes upon the boys, they are unable to get their clothes back without being seen, and the woman panics, thinking she is being attacked.
 She calls for her husband Jim, who appears and shoots Lester and Buck, killing them.
 After a brief struggle between Big Boy and Jim, Big Boy takes control of the rifle and shoots Jim.
 Terrified, Big Boy and Bobo gather their clothes and flee the scene.
 The boys agree to run back to their homes apart, desperately trying to escape the imminent threat of lynching.
 Once Big Boy arrives at home, he relays the story to his mother and father, who gather members of their community in an attempt to save their son.
 Big Boy is sent off with some food to hide, lying in wait for an acquaintance of the family with a truck that will be able to take him away from the gathering mob.
 From his hiding place in the hills, he overhears white men discussing their search for himself and Bobo.
 Eventually, Bobo is captured by the mob, who tar and feather then burn and lynch him as Big Boy is forced to listen.
 In the morning, Will, the truck driver finds Big Boy and they drive off to Chicago Illinois, with Big Boy's future uncertain.